tmcgann/til/javascript/indexed-properties-and-named-properties.md

 ---

 > Does this mean that index properties does not affect an objects hidden class?
-I.e. I can add all the index properties I want to an object created by a class constructor without it affecting the objects hidden class and still get fast lookup for it's non-index keys?"
+I.e. I can add all the index properties I want to an object created by a class constructor without it affecting the objects hidden class and still get fast lookup for it's non-index keys?
 [3]

 ---

-> ...indexed properties are tracked completely separately in V8 and most likely in other implementations too."
+> ...indexed properties are tracked completely separately in V8 and most likely in other implementations too.
 [4]

 ---